ja-guzzle/docs/docs/Tutorials/ingest_local_file_to_mysql.md

-As seen above we have chosen the Delimited Format with the csv file pattern.
+As mention above we have chosen the Delimited Format with the CSV file pattern.
 The option to Sample Data can also be seen in the Top Right Corner.

 Perform Validations and Transformations on the Dataset to check the accuracy of Data

 The next step would be to perform Validations and Transformations on the Data .
 This is done to mitigate any project defects and will produce the best results possible.
 Guzzle helps in making Data Integration a much quicker process as it Automates the Validation Process.

 Enter the Name of the Column you would like to perform the Validation or Transformation on.
-For Transformations you can enter the Transformation you would like to perform on the chosen Column.
+For Transformations, you can enter the Transformation you would like to perform on the chosen Column.
 For Example- If the distance is in miles you can convert it to kilometers by entering distance*1.6 in the Transformation Section.
 You may also choose to Validate the Data Type of the Column.
 In the Data Type Section choose the Data Type you would like to Validate the Column with.
 Also tick the Validate Data Type box located next to it.
 You may also Validate the Column to be either Unique or Nullable.
 Just tick the respective boxes.
-In the SQL Validation you may enter a condition in order to Partition the Columns depending on whether or not they satisfy the given condition.
+In the SQL Validation you may enter a condition in order to Partition the Columns depending on whether they satisfy the given condition.
 You can run your validations by clicking the tick at the top of your interface.